Tips on How to Ship a Pallet via LTL TruckPosted On 6th August 2016

 Shrink Wrap Over The Skid - For an extra good measure I like to put scrap cardboard around all sides of the skid and over the top as well - then shrink wrap over that tightly.

-Strap The Pallet - Put steel straps or plastic straps - with a binder - over the skid from all sides - if you don't have that than nylon rope if possible.
-If your shipment is light or not travelling far you might be able to skip this requirement - but if you shipping a washing machine, transmission or machine straps are a necessity.
+Strap The Pallet - Put steel straps or plastic straps - with a binder - over the skid from all sides - if you don't have that then nylon rope if possible.
+If your shipment is light or not traveling far you might be able to skip this requirement - but if you shipping a washing machine, transmission or machine straps are a necessity.

 Shipment Dimensions - Measure the dimensions of the shipment, and make sure to include the extra dims of the skid!

-Be careful with shipments approaching 230 cubic feet or higher as maximum capacity rules can apply (i.e. higher shipping prices).
+Be careful with LTL truckloads with shipments approaching 230 cubic feet or higher as maximum capacity rules can apply (i.e. higher shipping prices).

 Be careful on shipments approaching 500 cubic feet as carriers can apply Density Minimum Charge DMC rules (i.e. again higher shipping prices!)